HectorMC02/BashScripts/DistanceCalculator/README.md

 ## Usage

 > **[?]**
-> You have to call the script from the terminal and write 2 cities
+> You have to call the script from the terminal and write 2 cities.
+My advise is to set the cithy + country or even full address for more precision.
 > To execute:

         ./distanceCalc.sh